stevenxchung/OMSCS-Notes/CS 6750 - HCI/CITI Training/CITI Training.md

 Notes from modules in CITI training

-## Belmont Report and Its Principles
+## Belmont Report And Its Principles

 Three basic ethical principles: